LIC shares: Here’s what grey market premium hints ahead of listing on Tuesday

 Shares of insurance behemoth Life Insurance Corporation of India (LIC) may list at a discount on bourses on Tuesday if one goes by grey market premium.
-According to market watchers, shares of LIC are available at a discount of Rs 20 in the unlisted market.
+According to market watchers, shares of LIC are available at a discount of Rs 20 in the grey market.

 The government has set the issue price at Rs 949 per share, the upper end of the IPO price band, fetching the exchequer around Rs 20,557 crore.

-Abhay Doshi, Founder, Unlisted Arena said, “Shares of LIC were trading at a discount of Rs 20 in the unlisted market.
+Abhay Doshi, Founder, Unlisted Arena said, “Shares of LIC were trading at a discount of Rs 20 in the grey market.
 The financial behemoth got a mixed response despite attractively priced valuations on account of subdued market conditions.”

 “The current sentiment indicates at par to discount listing, however, if market sentiments stabilise till listing, we may see a positive impact.
 Hence, one should limit their expectations as far as listing gains are concerned.”